 How to Make German Chocolate Pie

-- Blind bake the empty pie crust with pie weights according to the instructions on the package.
+- Blind-bake the empty pie crust with pie weights according to the package instructions.

 - Once the pie crust is out of the oven but still hot, spread a thin layer of chocolate chips on the bottom of the pie crust.
-Keep any leftover chips to use later.
-The hot crust should slightly melt the chocolate chips, but if not, pop the pie crust back in the oven for a minute or so until the chips begin to soften.
+Save any leftover chips for later use.
+The hot crust should slightly melt the chocolate chips, but if not, return the pie crust to the oven for a minute or so until the chips begin to soften.

-- Cook the pudding according to the directions on the package.
+- Prepare the pudding according to the package directions.

-- Just before you are about to take the chocolate mixture off the heat, stir the coconut and nuts into the pudding.
+- Just before you take the chocolate mixture off the heat, stir the coconut and nuts into the pudding.
 Remember to reserve some coconut and nuts for garnishing the pie.

 - Carefully pour the still-warm pudding into the pie crust.